TWUOnline/multi-access/pages/03.assessment/04.assessment-ideas/11.video-audio/post.md

 Here is one such example done for a [school project](https://www.youtube.com/watch?v=7-7eekV9gPc)

 Upload your final audio (exported as MP3) to [SoundCloud](http://soundcloud.com/) and then you can embed the sounds just by pasting it's SoundCloud URL into a blank line of your editor in Moodle or WordPress (other blog platforms can use the SoundCloud HTML embed code).

-#### Podcasts
-Podcasts can be another engaging alternative/addition to a typical essay, project, interview or presentation.

-What sets some podcasts apart from others is the degree of production that goes into the final product.
-For some insight into how high quality podcasts are produced, listen to [this episode](https://transom.org/2012/dissecting-joanne-rosser-papermaker/) from HowSound (16m 17s), a podcast about producing podcasts.
-With that information in mind, while you listen to audio content on the radio or in a podcast, pay attention to the techniques that the producers used to tell their story.
-Here is an example of how the absence of sound can provide a significant emotional cue in an audio recording.
-[Pay attention at around the 3-minute mark](https://create.twu.ca/orientation/ted-radio-hour-audio-demo/).
-For some of the best examples of audio storytelling, check out a few episodes of [The Truth podcast](http://www.thetruthpodcast.com/).
-The episodes are short (~20min or less) and are described as 'movies for your ears'.
-Listen in a quiet place where you will be able to become immersed in the soundscapes of the story.
-For best results, use headphones.

-See the following sample assignment from a TWU course, as well as the resources in the learning activity below.

----

-### Learning Activity: Podcast

-In this learning activity, you will create an idea for an action research project based on one of the practical problems you have identified from your professional life.
-You will present this project idea in a podcast for your colleagues.
-Audio I and Audio II in the Digital Literacy section of the orientation will explain how to set up your podcast.
-You can find the link to the orientation [here.](https://create.twu.ca/orientation/#Digital_Literacy)

-If you know how to create video you are welcome to do that instead.
-It is your choice whether to create a podcast or video.
-This learning activity is intended to be informal, so do not spend too much time planning and researching your topic.
-Please note that if you are sharing confidential information from your place of employment that you should change the name of your employer or any people involved.

-#### Instructions:

-*   Using one of the practical problems you identified from learning activity 8.1, create an idea for an action research project following the steps described by Plano-Clark and Creswell (2015) on pp. 440-442.
-*   Record that idea in a podcast so that it can be presented to your colleagues for feedback.
-*   Your introduction should include your key problem and explain the structure of your presentation.
-*   Your project idea should relate to a practical leadership issue you are currently facing.
-*   Your project idea should be clear and well organized.
-*   Your project should fit within 3-5 minutes but no more than 6 minutes.
-*   Provide a conclusion that gives a call to action.
-*   Upload your podcast to [soundcloud.com](https://soundcloud.com), [anchor.fm](https://anchor.fm), or another suitable online service and embed it in a new post on the discussion forum.

-**Reminder:** Make sure you take some time to practice what you are going to say (I highly recommend creating a script) and give yourself lots of time to record, make mistakes, re-record, make more mistakes, take a break, re-record and then post it on the discussion forum.

-*   Note this podcast is part of your assessment for this unit.

 ---

 #### Resources on Video & Audio Assignments: